 My Grandmother is 90+ and still drinks water from a copper Lota (vessel).
 It is the best way to consume water.
 In India, people who still have awareness of Ayurveda are drinking water from the copper vessel.
-Drinking from a copper Lota was a common habit all over India, until the Millenium or 20th century.
+Drinking from a copper Lota was a common habit all over India, till the end of the las millenium.
 Over a period of time, Ayurvedic knowledge has faded and people have fallen into false eating and drinking habits.
 Lately, many scientists have done their researches on copper.
 They have rediscovered that there are breathtaking benefits of using the copper vessel to store and drinking water.

 Yoga and Ayurveda for a healthy lifestyle

 An enormous amount of money and time has been spent into knowing the positive effects of copper on a person’s health.
 In the past, many yogis and ayurvedic practitioners mentioned the benefits of copper.
 They gave this knowledge for free so humans didn’t pay much attention to it or didn’t take it seriously.
 It came into my attention that some of the environmental protection agencies are considering copper as the only solid material that kills bacteria and protect humans from several health risks.
 The Indian Ayurvedic tradition of drinking water in a copper vessel and these scientific facts are bringing many people back to the roots and encouraging them to reestablish this ancient daily routine.

 Awareness to gain maximum benefits

 Only knowing about the benefits of drinking water from the copper lota or vessel is not enough.
 Everyone who is considering to use or already using copper vessel must know the proper method of consuming water from a copper Lota to gain maximum benefits.

 Proper shape, design and material of the copper vessel